CliffCloud/Leaflet.Sleep/README.md

         // a constructor for a control button
         sleepButton: L.Control.sleepMapControl,

-        // opacity (between 0 and 1) of inactive map
+        // opacity for the sleeping map
         sleepOpacity: .7
     }